It’s a treasure trove all year round.

 … fabulous magnolia core which has multiple stigma to receive pollen.

-Curiously the stigmata allow multiple ovules or eggs to be fertilised which will grow together into an aggregate fruit.
-AKA as a blobby fruit 🙂 (Blackberries and raspberries are aggregates too).
+Curiously the magnolia has multiple stigmata.
+This allow multiple ovules or eggs to be fertilised which will grow together into an aggregate fruit.
+AKA as a blobby fruit 🙂 Blackberries and raspberries are aggregates too.

 All in all we were pretty chuffed with our petal paintings.